-For many years, Bowman taught at both the preschool and elementary levels, but in 1966 she acted as one of the three founders of the Erikson Institute for Advanced Study in Child Development, where she pioneered the teaching of early childhood education and administration.
+Dr. Barbara Bowman one of the three founders of the Erikson Institute for Advanced Study in Child Development in 1966, where she pioneered the teaching of early childhood education and administration.
 She has become a sought after expert and she tirelessly pursues higher quality and more extensive training for early education practitioners.
 Her areas of expertise include early childhood care/education and educational equity for minority and low-income children.
 Taking her expertise abroad, she has consulted with universities in China and Iran.
 In addition, she has directed training programs for Head Start teachers, teachers in inner-city schools, caregivers of at-risk infants and for a Child Development Associate’s program on Native American Reservations.

 “[In order to more effectively support all children], what kids need [is that] we need to be able to assess with their families and the communities, and provide that rather than saying one size fits all.”

 “What we need to do is to help lots of people understand the difference between development and education, that children can be developmentally competent and fail in school because they don’t know the kinds of information that schools need them to know.”